 In short, collagen is an important protein to strengthen and rejuvenate the tissue and skin cells while elastin is an important protein for its elasticity.

 In terms of vaginal tightening and rejuvenation, both of these proteins are important to support the process and the role of estrogen is primarily involved.
-Since estrogen deficiency is nature as we age and over imbalance hormonal events (menstruation, breastfeeding, illnesses, side effect of medications or therapies, and unhealthy lifestyles), therefore, maintaining estrogen levels is a must if you want keep your genital organs maintained.
+Since estrogen deficiency is nature as we age and over imbalance hormonal events (menstruation, breastfeeding, illnesses, side effect of medications or therapies, and unhealthy lifestyles), therefore, maintaining estrogen levels is a must if you want to keep your genital organs maintained.

 Generally, the body start to produce less estrogen at age 30 and totally stop at menopause period.
 During this time-frame, the genital organs, skin, and tissue will start to degrade at some points.
 You may experience incidences of vaginal dryness, painful sex, odor, discharge, and something with declined collagen and elastin levels on the tissue of vaginal walls (loose vagina) or weakened pelvic floor muscles.